th1j5/inet/showcases/tsn/trafficshaping/asynchronousshaper/doc/index.rst

 The shaper has two parameters that can be specified (as opposed to the one parameter of the credit-based shaper), the `committed information rate`, and the `committed burst rate`.
 The committed information rate is similar to the idle slope parameter of the credit-based shaper in that it specifies and average outgoing data rate that the traffic is limited to.
-The committed burst rate specifies that allowed burst size.
+The committed burst rate allows to temporary increase the data rate above the limit.

+.. allows to temporary increase the data rate above the limit.

 **TODO** It uses a token bucket to do that.

 In INET, the asynchronous shaper mechanism is implemented by four modules:

-- :ned:`EligibilityTimeMeter`: calculates eligibility time (in bridging layer)
+- :ned:`EligibilityTimeMeter`: calculates eligibility time (in ingress filter of the bridging layer)
-- :ned:`EligibilityTimeFilter`: filters expired packets (?)(in bridging layer)
+- :ned:`EligibilityTimeFilter`: filters out packets that are too old (in ingress filter of the bridging layer)
 - :ned:`EligibilityTimeQueue`: stores packets ordered by eligibility time (in interface)
 - :ned:`EligibilityTimeGate`: pushes packets at the eligibility time for transmission (in interface)